UT-Application-Development-Association/Contribution-Guidelines/README.md

 *Note: I strongly recommend to use a terminal emulator for your Ubuntu if you are on Windows.
 Examples: [Terminus](https://eugeny.github.io/terminus/), [Hyper](https://hyper.is/), [ConEmu](https://conemu.github.io/)*

 ## Install git
+git is a tool for developers to collabrate, anytime, anywhere(with internet).

 ### Linux
 git is built-in in any Linux distributions.
 Type `git --help` in terminal to double-check.